 I was a scourge to the classroom, a menace to the teachers, a full on pain-in-the-ass.
 And while I never thumped another kid over the head with a chair, I spent more time in the principles office than I did learning my multiplication tables or English grammar.
 I was the brunt of all the jokes and was teased relentlessly and could always be counted on to erupt with the regularity of a Yellowstone geyser.

-By the spring of 1969, I can say with some confidence that I had been dragged to the principles office by every means possible including my hair, ear or shirt collar was the method of choice coupled with a good deal of shaking the way a pit bull might shake a dead squirrel in its jaws.
+By the spring of 1969 I can say with some certainty that I had been dragged to the principles office by every means possible including my hair and ears though my shirt collar was the method of choice coupled with a good deal of shaking the way a pit bull might shake a dead squirrel in its jaws.

 The principle at Hough Street School in Barrington, Illinois, was a mean son-of-a-bitch.
 He was monolithic, the metamorphic equivalent of the younger bullies I was abused by almost everyday.
 I’m guessing he was ex-military with a buzz-cut, white shirt and a black tie, and stunk of cigarettes.
 Upon being dragged into his office he would grab me by the neck, lift me so my toes barely touched the floor, and then haul me outside his office to a pay phone.
 One of those black metal box-like contraptions that are not around anymore but this one was mounted on the wall low-down for little kids.

 He jammed me underneath the phone so my head was wedged against the metal underside of the box and made me straighten my legs while we waited for my mother to come and pick me up.
 Sometimes I had to stand that way for more than an hour because my mother was a teacher and usually couldn’t just drop what she was doing to deal with my weekly suspensions.